 - 1 teaspoon freshly ground black pepper

-Cut the meat with the grain into 1/2-inch thick slices.
-Season each piece on both sides with the salt and pepper.
+Cut the meat with the grain into 1/2-inch thick slices and season on both sides with the salt and pepper.
 Place the flour into a pie pan.
-Place the eggs into a separate pie pan.
-Dredge the meat on both sides in the flour.
-Tenderize the meat, using a needling device, until each slice is 1/4-inch thick.
-Once tenderized, dredge the meat again in the flour, followed by the egg and finally in the flour again.
-Repeat with all the pieces of meat.
-Place the meat onto a plate and allow it to sit for 10 to 15 minutes before cooking.
+Dredge the pieces of meat on both sides in the flour mixture.
+Tenderize the meat using a needling device, until each slice is 1/4-inch thick.
+Dredge the slices on both sides once more and set aside.

-Place enough of the vegetable oil to cover the bottom of a 12-inch slope-sided skillet and set over medium-high heat.
-Once the oil begins to shimmer, add the meat in batches, being careful not to overcrowd the pan.
-Cook each piece on both sides until golden brown, approximately 4 minutes per side.
-Remove the steaks to a wire rack set in a half sheet pan and place into the oven.
-Repeat until all of the meat is browned.
+Add enough of the bacon drippings or vegetable oil to just cover the bottom of a 4 to 5-quart Dutch oven set over medium-high heat.
+Once the oil begins to shimmer, add the steaks to the pan, being careful not to overcrowd.
+Cook until golden brown on both sides, approximately 2 minutes per side.
+Remove the steaks to a plate and repeat until all of the steaks have been browned.